-We have training venues across Surrey and we place our trainees into geographically organised cohorts (2017-18 cohorts in Esher, Woking, Reigate and Farnham).
+We have training venues across Surrey and we place our trainees into geographically organised cohorts (2020-21 cohorts in Cobham, Epsom, Farnham and Reigate).
 This is an excellent source of support and our trainees value the opportunity to meet with fellow trainees each week.

 The practitioners who deliver, mentor and support the programme are experienced teachers who really understand their craft.
 More importantly, they can communicate it really well to others.

 Our training programme includes school-led training and weekly training sessions (predominantly in the autumn and spring terms) that teach key elements of subject knowledge and pedagogy.
 Ofsted rated our training programme as ‘Outstanding’ and trainees rate the sessions very highly.